Dynamics of stochastic integrate-and-fire networks: Introduction

 \section{Introduction}

 The activity of neuronal populations underlies sensory, motor, and cognitive functions.
 Mathematical theories for predicting the macroscopic activity of neural populations are a core tool of computational neuroscience, psychology, and psychiatry~\cite{freeman_mass_1975, coombes_large-scale_2010, bressloff_spatiotemporal_2011, moran_neural_2013}.
-These theories typically rely on neural mass equations, also called rate equations, activity equations or, if placed on a spatial domain, neural field equations:
+These theories typically rely on neural activity equations, with variants also called rate equations, neural mass equations or, if placed on a spatial domain, neural field equations: